tgalarneau/bms/README.md

 **JBD - Battery Management System**

-jbdbms.py is a backend for using bluetooth to pull data from a JBD/Overkill BMS https://overkillsolar.com and then processing it for applications.
+jbdbms.py is a backend for using bluetooth to pull data from a JBD/Overkill BMS https://overkillsolar.com and processing it for applications.

 I've added separate jbdbms python scripts one for 16 cells another for 8 cell packs : jbdbms-16-socket.py and jbdbms-8-socket.py along with jbdbms-16-mqtt.py and jbdbms-8-mqtt.py.
 I now added a test version for 4 cell packs.
 (Let me know if it works as I have no way of testing)